harpreetsahota204/sam3_images/README.md

 Integration of Meta's [SAM3 (Segment Anything Model 3)](https://huggingface.co/facebook/sam3) into FiftyOne, with full batching support and visual embeddings.

+# ⚠️ Make sure you request access to the model

+sam3 is a gated model, so you will need to [request access from the model card](https://huggingface.co/facebook/sam3).

+Once you have done that you will need to ensure that your [Hugging Face Token](https://huggingface.co/docs/hub/en/security-tokens) is set.

+You can do that by opening the terminal and running `hf auth login`.

 ## Features

 ✅ **Three Segmentation Operations**